 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

 Virginia has two levels of licensing: Licensed Resident in Counseling and Licensed Professional Counselor (LPC).
 For additional information see the licensure requirements on the Virginia Board of Counseling website.
-Below are the steps necessary to apply for Licensed Resident in Counseling after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) at University of Phoenix.
+Below are the steps necessary to apply for Licensed Resident in Counseling after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances:

-As part of the application process, you need to complete ethics and criminal conviction questions and will be asked to provide a National Practitioner Data Bank (NPDB) self-query.
+As part of the application process, you need to complete ethics and criminal conviction questions and will be asked to provide a digitally certified copy of a self-query from the National Practitioner Data Bank (NPDB).

 Exams: